cychitivav/robocup_arm_challenge/README.md

 # RoboCup Autonomous Robot Manipulation Challenge
-This repository contains the development of the RoboCup Autonomous Robot Manipulation(ARM) Challenge, which consist in the implementation of perception and control algorithms in MATLAB and Simulink to grasp and manipulate bottles and cans within a table to classify them into two bins.
+This repository contains the development of the RoboCup Autonomous Robot Manipulation(ARM) Challenge, which consist in the implementation of perception and control algorithms in MATLAB and Simulink to grasp and manipulate bottles and cans within a table to classify them into two bins. [^template]

 ## Set-up